jmintb/blog/content/programming_language_1.md

 ]
 ```

-Here we can see the [Pair](https://docs.rs/pest/latest/pest/iterators/struct.Pair.html) which represents a matching pair of tokens and everything in between.
+Here we can see the [Pair](https://docs.rs/pest/latest/pest/iterators/struct.Pair.html) which
+represents a matching pair of tokens and everything in between.
 In our case `"` is the token
-matched by the first Pair, see `span: Span { str: "\"hello world\"", start: 0, end: 13 }`.
+matched by the first Pair: `span: Span { str: "\"hello world\"", start: 0, end: 13 }`.
 The inner field contains what ever the tokens spanned.
-In this case another `Pair`, spanning the actual
+In this case another `Pair` spanning the actual
  string contents.
-In this case the matching token pair is `h` and `d`.
-This might seem a bit counter intutive but our string contains any number of `CHAR` due to `inner = { CHAR* }` and char matches
+The matching token pair is `h` and `d`.
+This might seem a bit counter intuitve
+but our string contains any number of `CHAR` due to `inner = { CHAR* }` and char matches
  on almost any character.
-An important objservation here is that matching tokens for a `Pair` do not need to be the same, only match the same rule.
+An important observation here is that matching tokens for a `Pair` do not need to be the same,
+only match the same rule.

 Note how the `inner` does not contain any `CHAR` rules but just the characters it spans.
 This is due the fact that `inner` is [atomic](https://pest.rs/book/grammars/syntax.html#atomic) and does not permit
-whitespace between. `string` on the other hand is a [compound atomic](https://pest.rs/book/grammars/syntax.html#atomic) rule.
+whitespace between rules. `string` on the other hand is a [compound atomic](https://pest.rs/book/grammars/syntax.html#atomic) rule.
-It therefore will have inner rules but still does not permit any whitespace between matches.
+It will therefore have inner rules but still does not permit any whitespace between matches.

 ### Function calls